Interface HCollection

 add

-if this collection does not permit duplicates and already contains the specified element.)Collections that support this operation may place limitations on what elements may be added to this collection.
+Ensures that this collection contains the specified element (optional operation).
+Returnstrueif this collection changed as a result of the call.
+(Returnsfalseif this collection does not permit duplicates and already contains the specified element.)Collections that support this operation may place limitations on what elements may be added to this collection.
 In particular, some collections will refuse to add

-elements, and others will impose restrictions on the type of elements that may be added.
+nullelements, and others will impose restrictions on the type of elements that may be added.
 Collection classes should clearly specify in their documentation any restrictions on what elements may be added.If a collection refuses to add a particular element for any reason other than that it already contains the element, it must throw an exception (rather than returning

-).
+false).
 This preserves the invariant that a collection always contains the specified element after this call returns.- Parameters:

-- element whose presence in this collection is to be ensured- Returns:
+obj- element whose presence in this collection is to be ensured- Returns:

-if this collection changed as a result of the call
+trueif this collection changed as a result of the call

 -